The Benefits of Summer Glazing

-It’s summertime once again, and while the sun is shining, the Covid-19 situation means many of us are spending more time indoors than we might have planned… During this downtime, it’s become more apparent than ever that the ways our homes are designed have a massive impact on our interior environments.
+It’s summertime once again, and while the sun is shining, since the pandemic completely changed the way we work, many of us are spending more time indoors than we might have planned… During this period of adjustment, it’s become more apparent than ever that the ways our homes are designed have a massive impact on our interior environments.

 The power of glazing

 Fundamentally, glass impacts several areas of design more directly than others.
 Broadly speaking, glazing solutions have a most pivotal role to play in heat, ventilation, and light; on a purely surface level, these are quite obvious: glass can flood interior spaces with natural light, allow the sun to heat a room, and can provide a visual and practical connection between the indoors and the outdoors.

 But with the right specialist knowledge, and the context of an individual space taken into account, these aspects of design can be managed through glazing to an astonishing level of control.

 The interior climate of our homes and indoor environments is a vital factor in our comfort and wellbeing.
 Put simply, if a space is too hot, too cold, or features poor air quality, we can experience adverse effects to our mood, cognition and even physical wellbeing.
 Particularly in the summer, our homes can heat up rapidly to an uncomfortable level, and glass has a pivotal role to play in the interior climate of a space, with the ability to influence temperature and air quality directly.

 In the most basic sense, glass solutions including windows, doors, and roofs can be fixed or opening, with opening solutions allowing breezes to drift into spaces and cool them down.
 On the flip side of this, though, it’s worth noting that windows can also act as components in the ‘greenhouse effect’, heating a space as the sun shines into it, and preventing that heat from escaping – this is why some conservatories, in the summer, can turn into something closer to an oven than a relaxing extension space…

 What you didn’t know